-Stage in the capacity building process Monitoring questions (the questions to help effective monitoring during the lifespan of the work) Evaluation questions (questions to help assess achievement of objectives of the CB work) Potential methods for data gathering Considerations 5.
+Stage Monitoring questions Evaluation questions ntial methods ata gathering Considerations 5.
 Activities / implementation What activities have been carried out in this past period and with whom?
 Were all the planned activities carried out?
 If not, why not?
 Can we /should we still do them?
 How well-organised and implemented were the activities?
 How can we improve?
 What were the implementation challenges and how were these overcome?
 Have we identified any new support needs in this period?
 Evaluation of this area is often referred to as a 'process evaluation' - focusing on how capacity building happened rather than what changes resulted.
-Possible questions include: Were the activities that were carried out the 'right things to do'?
-Was there a match between desired capacity change and the type of intervention used?
+Possible questions include: Were the activities that were carried out the 'righthings to do'?
+Was there a match between desired capacity chand the type of intervention used?
 If certain planned activities did not occur, why was this?
 If certain unplanned activities took place, why was this?
-Did the activities delivered reflect good practice and current knowledge?
-Was there any way of reviewing the quality of the support delivered?
-Review of CB database or documentation of activities Interviews and group discussions Examination of activity plans and resource materials used Observation of activities / events.
+Did the activities delivered reflect good practice accurrent knowledge?
+Was there any way of reviewing the quality of the support delivered? ange as s and Review of CB database or documentation of activities Interviews and group discussions Examination of activity plans and resource materials used Observation of activities / events.
 It may be relevant to ensure this area 'dove-tails' into the regular task planning and monitoring activities.
 Requires good quality documentation of all activities that took place.

-6. The immediate outputs
+The immediate outputs